 Sending Feedback

-When reporting an issue, it helps to include:
+When reporting an issue, include:

-• What you were doing at the time
+• What you were doing

 • What happened

-• What you expected to happen
+• What you expected

 Thank you for trying Arco.
 Happy practicing.